paladin-t/b8/docs/manual.md

 ## Editors

-To open a cartridge for editing, select it, then click `[Head]`, `Open`; or right click on a cartridge, then click `Open`; or simply double click on it when the `Run on click` option is disabled.
-You can only have one cartridge opened at a time.
+To open a disk for editing, select it, then click `[Head]`, `Open`; or right click on a disk, then click `Open`; or simply double click on it when the `Run on click` option is disabled.
+You can only have one disk opened at a time.

-To run a cartridge, select it, then click `Cartridge`, `Run`; or right click on a cartridge, then click `Run`; or simply double click on it when the `Run on click` option is enabled.
+To run a disk, select it, then click `Disk`, `Run`; or right click on a disk, then click `Run`; or simply double click on it when the `Run on click` option is enabled.

-To pause a running cartridge, click `Cartridge`, `Pause`, it is only clickable with an opened cartridge.
+To pause a running disk, click `Disk`, `Pause`, it is only clickable with an opened disk.

-To stop a running cartridge, click `Cartridge`, `Stop`; or just click the close button on a running canvas.
+To stop a running disk, click `Disk`, `Stop`; or just click the close button on a running canvas.

-To edit the properties of a cartridge, right click on it, then click `Properties`.
+To edit the properties of a disk, right click on it, then click `Properties`.

-To duplicate a cartridge, select it, then click `[Head]`, `Duplicate`.
+To duplicate a disk, select it, then click `[Head]`, `Duplicate`.

-To purge all persistence data of a cartridge, select it, then click `[Head]`, `Cleanup`.
+To purge all persistence data of a disk, select it, then click `[Head]`, `Cleanup`.

-To reload example cartridges, click `Help`, `Reload examples`.
-BASIC8 uses UID to identify different cartridges, this operation will overwrite the cartridge with the same UID.
+To reload example disks, click `Help`, `Reload examples`.
+BASIC8 uses UID to identify different disks, this operation will overwrite the disk with the same UID.

-All paletted assets (sprites, tiles, quantized images) in a cartridge share a same palette data.
+All paletted assets (sprites, tiles, quantized images) in a disk share a same palette data.

-It automatically saves modifications when closing an asset, or closing a cartridge; to close without saving, click `Cartridge`, `Close without saving` with `Shift` key pressed.
+It automatically saves modifications when closing an asset, or closing a disk; to close without saving, click `Disk`, `Close without saving` with `Shift` key pressed.

 ### Code

-Each cartridge has an entry source code file "main.bas", it starts execution from there.
+Each disk has an entry source code file "main.bas", it starts execution from there.

-To create a new code file, click `Cartridge`, `New asset`, `Source code`.
+To create a new code file, click `Disk`, `New asset`, `Source code`.

-To open an existing code file, click `Cartridge`, `Open asset`, then select a "*.bas" file.
+To open an existing code file, click `Disk`, `Open asset`, then select a "*.bas" file.

-To rename a code file, click `Cartridge`, `Rename asset`, then select a "*.bas" file.
+To rename a code file, click `Disk`, `Rename asset`, then select a "*.bas" file.

-To delete a code file, click `Cartridge`, `Delete asset`, then select a "*.bas" file.
+To delete a code file, click `Disk`, `Delete asset`, then select a "*.bas" file.

 ### Sprite asset

 You can edit colors of palette by right clicking on it.

-To create a new sprite asset, click `Cartridge`, `New asset`, `Sprite`.
+To create a new sprite asset, click `Disk`, `New asset`, `Sprite`.

-To open an existing sprite asset, click `Cartridge`, `Open asset`, then select a "*.sprite" asset.
+To open an existing sprite asset, click `Disk`, `Open asset`, then select a "*.sprite" asset.

-To rename a sprite asset, click `Cartridge`, `Rename asset`, then select a "*.sprite" asset.
+To rename a sprite asset, click `Disk`, `Rename asset`, then select a "*.sprite" asset.

-To delete a sprite asset, click `Cartridge`, `Delete asset`, then select a "*.sprite" asset.
+To delete a sprite asset, click `Disk`, `Delete asset`, then select a "*.sprite" asset.

 ### Map asset

-To create a new map asset, click `Cartridge`, `New asset`, `Map`.
+To create a new map asset, click `Disk`, `New asset`, `Map`.

-To open an existing map asset, click `Cartridge`, `Open asset`, then select a "*.map" asset.
+To open an existing map asset, click `Disk`, `Open asset`, then select a "*.map" asset.

-To rename a map asset, click `Cartridge`, `Rename asset`, then select a "*.map" asset.
+To rename a map asset, click `Disk`, `Rename asset`, then select a "*.map" asset.

-To delete a map asset, click `Cartridge`, `Delete asset`, then select a "*.map" asset.
+To delete a map asset, click `Disk`, `Delete asset`, then select a "*.map" asset.

 #### Tiles asset

 You can edit colors of palette by right clicking on it.

-All map assets in a cartridge use a shared tiles asset as reference.
-You'll be asked to specify the size of a tile when creating first map asset for a cartridge.
+All map assets in a disk use a shared tiles asset as reference.
+You'll be asked to specify the size of a tile when creating first map asset for a disk.

 To open and edit a tiles asset, open an existing map asset first, then click the `Edit` button on the top-left corner of a map editor.